 Trip highlights: whale sharks, shark action, manta rays, turtles, schooling fish & big pelagics

-Dive sites and activities: Gardens of the Queen: Cabezo de la Cubera, Black Coral Iand II, Five Seas, Octopus Cave, Cabezo de la Raya, Los Mogotes, Pipin, El Farallon, Russian Mountain, Vicente, Avalon
+Dive sites and activities: Gardens of the Queen: Cabezo de la Cubera, Black Coral Land II, Five Seas, Octopus Cave, Cabezo de la Raya, Los Mogotes, Pipin, El Farallon, Russian Mountain, Vicente, Avalon

 Day 1

-After 2 morning dives on the last full day of the trip, the Aggressor returns to port to provision and re-fuel.
-A sunset cocktail party and dinner will be held onboard.
+After 2 morning dives on the last full day of your trip, the Jardines Aggressor II will head back to port to get new supplies and refuel.
+A sunset cocktail party and dinner will be held on the liveaboard during the evening.

 Day 8